-The FIA press delegate will choose a maximum of five drivers who must attend a press conference in the media centre for a period of one hour at 15.00 on the day before first practice.
+The FIA press delegate will choose a maximum of five drivers who must attend a press conference in the media centre for a period of one hour 20 hours before the scheduled start of P1.

-At Events taking place in North or South America this press conference will take place at 11.00.
 These drivers' teams will be notified no less than 48 hours before the conference.
 In addition, a maximum of two team personalities may be chosen by the FIA press delegate to attend this press conference.

-19.2 First day of practice:
+19.2 First day of practice :

-On the first day of practice, a minimum of three and a maximum of six drivers and/or team personalities, (other than those who attended the press conference on the previous day and subject to the consent of the team principal) will be chosen by ballot or rota by the FIA press delegate during the Event and must make themselves available to the media for a press conference in the media centre for a period of one hour at 16.00.
+On the first day of practice, a minimum of three and a maximum of six drivers and/or team personalities, (other than those who attended the press conference on the previous day and subject to the consent of the team principal) will be chosen by ballot or rota by the FIA press delegate during the Event and must make themselves available to the media for a press conference in the media centre for a period of one hour 30 minutes after the scheduled end of P1.